Reasat/cnn-imi/README.md

    * data
    * ptbdb

 All the code files (.ipynb,.py) were placed in code folder.
-The ecg records were downloaded to ptbdb folder.
+The ecg records were downloaded from [PhysioNet] (https://www.physionet.org/physiobank/database/ptbdb/) to the ptbdb folder.
 The preprocessed data, extracted features were saved in data folder.

 preprocess_and_segment_data.ipynb --> Preprocesses the ECG signals and segments them according to [1]